 There are many different types of loyalty programs.
 Some offer rewards, others offer incentives, some you pay for.
-We have identified what we believe to be three of the best global loyalty programs:
+We have identified what we believe to be two of the best global loyalty programs:

 As stated on their website, “we encourage you to lead a healthier life and reward you for doing so.”
 As health insurance providers, Vitality reward their active members with incentives.
 On joining, each member (customer) undertakes an online health review, setting goals for themselves.
 Vitality suggest ways and means to help the members meet these goals.
 In addition, they encourage members to track daily activity (and offer discounted activity trackers such as Fitbits) for walking, running, cycling, swimming or going to the gym.
 Members who earn enough points will be rewarded with a Starbucks coffee or cinema tickets.
 This is a very clever way of ensuring their members stay healthy and engaged with the brand.
 Typically, when you buy health insurance, the policy just sits in your inbox.

 We certainly couldn’t forget Amazon Prime.
 It was recently reported that US retailers are investing millions of dollars into revamping their loyalty programs in an attempt to compete with Amazon Prime.